-We believe that the people most affected by injustice and inequity hold the wisdom and power to transform our society.
-Headwaters Foundation makes grants to organizations that prioritize community organizing as their core strategy for engaging and empowering communities to get at the root causes of the most pressing issues of our time.
+The people who are most affected by socitey's injustice hold the wisdom and power to heal society.
+Headwaters makes grants to organizations that prioritize community organizing as a core strategy to get at the root causes of the most pressing issues of our time.

 We know that the journey toward justice and equity takes time.
-It can take years or even decades for communities and systems to transform.
-Our advice is simply this – tell us what you hope to achieve and how you will get there.
-Whether you are just starting out or you’ve been around for decades, we want to learn about you, your community, and the people who lead your work.
+It can take years or even decades for communities and systems to change.
+Please tell us what you hope to achieve and how you will get there.
+We want to learn about you, your community, and the people who lead your work.

-- Step One – Eligibility: Headwaters program staff read proposals to ensure that organizations meet our eligibility requirements and that application materials are complete.
+- Step One – Eligibility: Program staff read proposals to make sure that organizations meet our eligibility requirements and that application materials are complete.

-- Step Two – Review: Our grantmaking volunteers use Headwaters’ criteria to review proposals and select organizations for site visits.
+- Step Two – Review: Our community grantmakers use program-specific criteria to review proposals and select applicants for site visits.

-- Step Three – Site Visit: Program staff and grantmaking volunteers visit organizations to learn more about their work and community.
+- Step Three – Site Visit: Program staff and community grantmakers visit applicants to learn more about their work and community.

-- Step Four – Final Selection: Grantmaking volunteers present what they learned about organizations during the site visit.
-The community-led grantmaking committee makes final recommendations to the board of directors.
+- Step Four – Final Selection: Community grantmakers present what they learned during the site visit.
+The community-led grantmaking committee makes final recommendations to HFJ's Board of Directors.

-- Step Five – Board Approval: Program staff present the committee’s recommendations to Headwaters board of directors for final approval.
+- Step Five – Board Approval: Program staff present the committee’s recommendations to the board for final approval.